Google Maps now helps you travel abroad like a local

 Not understanding a foreign language can be one of the most challenging things about traveling abroad.
 This can be especially disconcerting when using a service like Google Maps to find a local restaurant or shop only to discover that all the reviews are in a different language.

-Google Maps has made all this easier with a feature that translates the reviews and comments for local point-of-interest into your own language.
-In a blog post on the company's website, Google Maps associate product manager DK Kang says that Google Maps will translate any reviews into the language you have set on your device.
+Google Maps has made all this easier with a feature that translates the reviews and comments for local points of interest into your own language.
+In a blog post Monday on the company's website, Google Maps associate product manager DK Kang says that Google Maps will translate any reviews into the language you have set on your device.